-330 4.2.1 Placement scores before training
+4.2.1 Placement scores before training

-The staff gauge placement score before the training (first task) was 10 or higher for 70 % of the participants, i.e., the majority of the participants placed the staff gauge in a way that is suitable for further observations.
-This is a good performance considering that the participants did not receive any training yethad not yet received any training.
-Training is more important for the 30 % of participants who had a low placement score before the training.
+The staff gauge placement score before the training (first task) was 10 or higher for 70% of the participants; i.e., the majority of the participants placed the staff gauge in a way that is suitable for further observations.
+This is a good performance considering that the participants had not yet received any training.
+Training is more important for the 30% of participants who had a low placement score before the training.
 The lowest scores were two points (one participant) and three points (two participants).